 Start the Financial Aid Process — It’s Easy!

 Our Financial Aid counselors have military-specific knowledge and experience to clearly explain and help you apply for GI Bill Benefits plus a variety of grants and scholarships.
-Just follow these simple steps and UCR will begin creating a funding package customized to your eligibility.
+Complete the financial aid application and follow the VA benefits certification steps to have a funding package customized to your eligibility.